ilcato/homebridge-ifttt/README.md

 Every button, once pressed with an Homekit app or via Siri, will generate an IFTTT trigger on the Maker channel.

+If you use the optional "stateful" config, the switch will maintain state across shutdown/reboots.